batman004/Serverless-Media-Upload-Service/README.md

 # Media-Storage-Service

 ### About
-A demo media storage webapp to explore AWS services like S3, Lambda and add CI/CD with Github Actions
+A demo media storage webapp to explore and learn about AWS services like S3, Lambda and add CI/CD with Github Actions

 ### DIR Structure
 ```
 ├── LICENSE
 ├── README.md
 ├── app
-│   ├── __init__.py
 │   ├── api
 │   │   ├── __init__.py
 │   │   ├── endpoint